hunzee8/Correcto/README.md

-# Correcto: Spell Checker with Python GUI and C++ Backend
+# Correcto: The Spell Checker

 **Correcto** is a spell checker application with a modern Python GUI (using `customtkinter`) and a C++ backend for spell-checking logic.
 The C++ backend uses a **Trie data structure** and **Levenshtein distance algorithm** to provide spelling suggestions.